Classical and quantum chaotic synchronization in coupled dissipative time crystals: Quantum finite-size dynamics

-The fact that the quantum and the classical crossover do not coincide is related with the noncommutativity of the infinite-$S$ limit and the infinite time-limit.
-Indeed, the infinite-$S$ limit shows persistent (periodic or aperiodic) oscillations, while the finite-$S$ size case relaxes for $t\to\infty$ to a NESS density matrix for any arbitrary large but finite $S$~\cite{solanki2024chaostimedissipativecontinuous}.
-Here we are studying the properties of this NESS density matrix, which are in general different from the ones of the long-time behavior in the mean-field regime (see examples in Refs.~\cite{PhysRevLett.132.163401,Delmonte_2025}).
-So it is remarkable that the crossover is present in both scenarios, despite the non-commutativity of the limits and their different long-time behaviors.
-Additionally, entanglement plays a significant role in the quantum case but is absent classically.
 We also note that the noncommutative nature of these limits helps explain why the largest Lyapunov exponent, shown in Fig.~\ref{fig:correlations_2}, exhibits intervals of zero (regular dynamics) and positive (chaotic dynamics), whereas the NESS density matrix displays signatures of quantum chaos throughout the same parameter range (see Fig.~\ref{rhasi:fig}).
-This difference arises from the LLE assessing the long-time dynamics of the mean-field, infinite-$S$ limit, whereas the NESS characterizes the long-time limit of finite-size quantum dynamics -- the infinite-$S$ limit being taken first in the former case.
+This difference arises from the LLE assessing the long-time dynamics of the mean-field, infinite-$S$ limit, whereas the NESS characterizes the long-time limit of finite-size quantum dynamics -- the infinite-$S$ limit being taken first in the former case. {We emphasize that a similar behavior has been observed in a different model in~\cite{PhysRevResearch.7.013276}.}